-With the rise in popularity of things like glass pool fencing, different materials and products have been invented to help maintain the appearance and strength of glass panels.
+With the rise in popularity of things like glass balconies and pool fencing, different materials and products have been invented to help maintain the appearance and strength of glass panels.
 One of the most widespread addition to glass fence or balustrade panels today is nano glass protection, which is offered by many major glass fence retailers in throughout Australia.

 Nano glass protection is a protective coating that is added to the surface of pool fencing and balustrade glass panels.
 If helps to protect them from the elements, as well as making them easier to maintain and keep clean.